hardyqr/UW-Spring2017-CS246-Notes/LEC16-method_overriding_and_dynamic_dispatch.md

 ```

-- For a virtual method, the decision of which method to call is delayed till the program is running
+- For a **virtual method**, the decision of which method to call is delayed till the program is running
 	- the chosen method depends on the runtime type of the object pointed to it
 	- this is called **Dynamic Dispatch**

 - costs more than static dispatch
+	- dereferce twice: vptr dereference + method in vtable dereference
+	- need space for vtable and vptr ????

 ##### collections of `Book`s